-You will be staying at elevations higher than 3,500m so as a result, the altitude might create few problems.
-Likewise, as you proceed higher more than 5,000m there is a probability of altitude sickness as well due to less air pressure and oxygen level.
-So if you are planning to go for this trek you should be aware of the difficulties and the challenges that might come your way.
+You will be staying at elevations higher than 3,500m so as a result, the altitude might create a few problems.
+Likewise, as you proceed higher than 5,000m there is a probability of altitude sickness as well due to less air pressure and oxygen level.
+So if you are planning to go on this trek you should be aware of the difficulties and the challenges that might come your way.
 And walking through some difficult trails might be hectic at times.

-Lastly, the everchanging weather can add few difficulties.
+Lastly, the ever-changing weather can add a few difficulties.
 In short, it might be quite challenging for beginners.
 Moreover, the trek definitely is possible to do taking a few factors into consideration reducing the trek difficulty and travel hassle-free.
 If you have the willpower and dedication then such difficulty shouldn’t be a problem stopping you from capturing all these breathtaking views nature has offered.

-The Everest Sherpa Adventure team is always here to provide you the best of the best services with 20 years of long experience.
+The Everest Sherpa Adventure team is always here to provide you with the best of the best services with 20 years of long experience.
 Our experienced guides, who are trained Sherpas from the Himalayan region, have your comfort and enjoyment in mind.
 The trekkers’ needs are our priority, and making this a wonderful experience for everyone is our main aim.

 Day 01 – Arrive at Tribhuwan International Airport, Kathmandu

 Day 02 – Sightseeing in Kathmandu